mybest

 1. Richness of Flavor

 The most important factor when choosing ground coffee is how it tastes, especially when served black.
-We had 10 testers who regularly drink coffee evaluate the flavor, focusing on the following six points:Overall flavorAromaBitternessConcentrationSweetnessAcidityTesting Procedure:First, we placed the coffee in a paper filter and pre-wet it.Next, we poured 3.5 ounces of water evenly over the coffee and started the timer.Between 40 seconds and 1 minute, we poured in water to reach a total of 7 ounces.From 1 minute and 10 seconds to 1 minute and 30 seconds, we poured in water to reach a total of about 10.5 ounces.From 1 minute and 50 seconds until the timer hit 2 minutes, we poured in water to reach a total of about 12 ounces.Finally, we tasted the brewed coffee.Equipment Used:Dripper: HARIO V60 (02)Server: HARIO V60 Range ServerPaper Filter: HARIO 02 Filter (Bleached)Kettle: FELLOW Stagg KettleScale: HARIO V60 Drip ScaleWater: Kirkland Signature Spring Water
+Ten testers who regularly drink coffee evaluated each coffee’s flavor, focusing on the following six points:Overall flavorAromaBitternessConcentrationSweetnessAcidityTesting Procedure:Place coffee in a paper filter and pre-wet it.Pour 3.5 ounces of water evenly over the coffee and start the timer.After 40 seconds to 1 minute, add water to reach a total of 7 ounces.From 1 minute and 10 seconds to 1 minute and 30 seconds, add water to reach a total of about 10.5 ounces.From 1 minute and 50 seconds until the timer hits 2 minutes, add water to reach a total of about 12 ounces.Taste the brewed coffee.Equipment Used:Dripper: HARIO V60 (02)Server: HARIO V60 Range ServerPaper Filter: HARIO 02 Filter (Bleached)Kettle: FELLOW Stagg KettleScale: HARIO V60 Drip ScaleWater: Kirkland Signature Spring Water

 All product tests